-The FCS employs a network of highly skilled forensic social workers to assist with assessment of abused children and the compilation of court reports and provision of expert testimony in court.
-By April 2016, there were 176 FCS units nationwide.
+The FCS employs a network of highly skilled forensic social workers to assist with assessment of abused children and the compilation of court reports, as well as for providing an expert testimony in court.

 The FCS is involved in the policing of sexual offences against children, person-directed crimes, illegal removal of children under 12 and electronic media facilitated crime.
 Two areas of particular concern for the FCS are child pornography and sexual offences.